 This trail climbs steeply up alongside the Poulanass Waterfall before leading you to the upper reaches of Derrybawn Mountain.
 Flanked by larch and pine trees, the route offers magnificent views of the whole Glendalough Valley.
 Red squirrels and birds such as treecreepers are often seen here.
 In early summer, wood sorrel, bluebells and wood anemones add colour to the woodland floor.

 This trail begins with a short but steep climb up by the Poulanass Waterfall and plunge pools.
 (The name Poulanass is taken from the Irish ‘Poll an Eas’ which means ‘hole of the waterfall’).
 The trail crosses above the waterfall to drop down through mixed woodlands to the valley floor.
 Listen out for woodland birds, in particular jays, which can be quite noisy.

 This is a pleasant walk through one of the more secretive areas of Glendalough.
-It weaves through mixed woodlands into neighbouring Glendasan Valley.
+It weaves through mixed woodlands into neighboring Glendasan Valley.
 The trail starts on the lower lake boardwalk but leaves through a gate onto the public road.
 After a very short stretch on the road, the path turns left following St. Kevin’s Way along the Glendasan River.
 It then takes you uphill, through the woods, and over the shoulder of Camaderry before descending back to Glendalough.